 • Customer support and site migrations

 In case you don’t have any idea about web hosting providers, then here is a compiled list of best web hosting providers.
-If you don’t have the time to conduct a full blown research, then my quick recommendation is: Bluehost.
-It is a reputable provider recommended by WordPress/WooCommerce, offers great performance, has a strategic server location, and offers optimized plans in an affordable manner.
 Make sure the provider you pick offers the server location closest to your audience for a reduced server response time and ultimately better user experience.
 If you have a reputed web hosting provider but the performance is still not that great, you might need to upgrade.
 Let’s discuss upgrading to cloud hosting-

 Cloud hosting